cjules0609/VegasAfterglow/README.md

 ### Quick Start

 We provide a basic example notebook (`script/quick.ipynb`) that demonstrates how to set up and run afterglow simulations.
 This section shows how to calculate light curves and spectra for a simple GRB afterglow model without the need for observational data.
+The notebook can be run using either Jupyter Notebook or VSCode with the Jupyter extension.

+To avoid conflicts when updating the repository in the future, make a copy of the example notebook in the same directory and work with the copy instead of the original.

 The example below walks through the main components needed to model a GRB afterglow, from setting up the physical parameters to producing light curves and spectra.